Sxmoore/BIO_350_F25/README.md

 - Downloaded the R file and ran it in new folder via conda.
 - I ran into an issue where some of my parameters were missing.
 Signified them as as "r".
 - Install pandas to organize and visualize SICZ model results as data frames.
 Produced three graphs repesenting different population sizes (Large, Medium, Small).

+IC Assignment 6:
+- Today we used the Matrix Model to calculate the populatioon of 3 ages of a beetle population and the total population over 150 years
+    - Initial populations, birth and survival rates were given
+    - Primary Questions:
+      - How many beetles could be present in the park in 20 years
+      - How much would it help to set traps that catch 5% of the second- and third-year adults that would have otherwise survived each year
+- Had to adjust to this new form of model making relatively quickly as it incorporates multiple equations into one simplified equation
+- Struggled to create matrix for trap, but eventually defined new variables associated with this question
+- It works!